carissalow/rapids/docs/setup/configuration.md

         mood,1587906020000,7D,0,0,a748ee1a-1d0b-4ae9-9074-279a2b6ba524
         ```

         This example will create eight segments for a single participant (`a748ee1a...`), five independent `stressX` segments with various lengths (1,4,3,7, and 9 hours).
-Segments `stress1`, `stress3`, and `stress5` are shifted forwards by 5 minutes and `stress2` and `stress4` are shifted backwards by 4 hours (that is, if the `stress4` event happened on March 15th at 1pm EST (`1584291600000`), the day segment will start on that day at 9am and end at 4pm).
+Segments `stress1`, `stress3`, and `stress5` are shifted forwards by 5 minutes and `stress2` and `stress4` are shifted backwards by 4 hours (that is, if the `stress4` event happened on March 15th at 1pm EST (`1584291600000`), the time segment will start on that day at 9am and end at 4pm).

         The three `mood` segments are 1 hour, 1 day and 7 days long and have no shift.
 In addition, these `mood` segments are grouped together, meaning that although RAPIDS will compute features on each one of them, some necessary information to compute a few of such features will be extracted from all three segments, for example the phone contact that called a participant the most or the location clusters visited by a participant.